ViratSrivastava/ViratSrivastava/README.md

 I have a keen interest in Development, Machine Learning, Robotics and Reinforcement Learning, constantly exploring ways to innovate and apply these technologies in real-world scenarios.

 I have worked as a full time intern in NRSC, ISRO as ML Devloper, focusing on integrating AI into real-life applications.
-Additionally, I hold the position of Secretary at the AI Club - VIT Bhopal University, where I am deeply involved in governing the club and contributing as a member of the tech team.
+Additionally, I hold the position of Secretary at the AI Club - VIT Bhopal University, where I am deeply involved in governing the club and previously contributed as a member of the tech team.

 ✉️ Email: viratsrivastava.work@gmail.com